 One of the nicest beaches in the Kanto region lies 300 meters below the inn.
 Miles of both rocky and sandy shoreline lead to a legendary windsurfing spot -- home to Japan's national champions -- just a few minutes down the road.
 This area is also great for paddleboards and kayaks.

 Truly Tolkien forest hiking trails surround us, and will take you to the famous Kurihama botanical garden at the top of the mountain.

-The main building of the inn has three rooms suitable for singles or couples.
+If you need even more space than the Magical Inn Guesthouse offers, the Main Lodge has three rooms suitable for singles or couples.
 On the first floor...

 Upstairs, there are two spaces suitable for larger groups...